meena-erian/Permuter/README.md

 ###Factorial(n);
-A simple function for calculating the factorial of a number
+A simple function for calculating the factorial of a number.
 ####Syntax
 ```C++
 unsigned long Factorial(unsigned n);